Travels from Ontario, Canada

 The writer or subject of over six hundred articles, the author of dozens of books and an interviewee in over 3000 radio, television and print features, Jim’s skill and experience as a keynote speaker continue to be in enormous demand.

-His insight has been recently covered in the UK Telegraph, Dubai’s Capital Magazine and South Africa’s The Star newspaper.
-BusinessWeek named Jim as one of four leading sources for insight on innovation and creativity; he was a feature expert on the prime time CNBC series, The Business of Innovation, hosted by Maria Bartiromo.
-Credit Suisse profiled Jim in their global customer publication Bulletin, noting that he provides “unique insight on growth.”
+Jim’s insight has been covered in the UK Telegraph, Dubai’s Capital Magazine and South Africa’s The Star, and AP News, among hundreds more.
+BusinessWeek named Carroll as one of four leading sources for insight on innovation and creativity.
+He was also a featured expert on the prime time CNBC series, The Business of Innovation.

 “One of the most important things you can do is make a decision that you are going to invest in… experiential capital."
 Jim Carroll explains how important it is for companies to help their employees “get their feet wet" with real-world experience; even if their efforts come to nothing, they will have added to their store of experiential capital on which they can draw in future.

 Jim applies his unparalleled knowledge and expertise of future trends to a very wide range of subjects.
 He is happy to discuss developing keynotes or innovation workshops for any audience on any subject relating to future trends, technology and innovation.

 Jim’s current keynotes cover such subjects as how to be a world-class innovator, why future opportunities in the 21st-century need bold thinking, transformative trends in health care, consumer interaction in the age of the mobile, brand innovation at the speed of Twitter and many more.